Two CIRM-funded research projects receive RMAT designation from FDA

 The U.S. Food and Drug Administration (FDA) has granted Regenerative Medicine Advanced Therapy (RMAT) designation to two research projects funded by the California Institute for Regenerative Medicine (CIRM).
-RMAT is a fast-track designation that can help speed up the development, review, and potential approval of treatments for serious or life-threatening diseases.
-The first RMAT designation … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA
+RMAT is a fast‑track designation that speeds the development, review, and potential approval of treatments for serious or life‑threatening diseases.
+The first RMAT designation went to a … Continue reading Two CIRM-funded research projects receive RMAT designation from FDA

 Remembering CIRM board member and ALS patient advocate Fred Fisher

-CIRM would like to honor the contributions of Fred Fisher, MSW, LCSW, a dedicated member of our Independent Citizens’ Oversight Committee (ICOC) governing board and an enthusiastic patient advocate.
+CIRM honors the contributions of Fred Fisher, MSW, LCSW, a dedicated member of our Independent Citizens’ Oversight Committee (ICOC) and an enthusiastic patient advocate.
 Fred passed away in September.
-Fred joined the CIRM ICOC as the ALS patient advocate in June 2021 and held various roles during his tenure, including … Continue reading Remembering CIRM board member and ALS patient advocate Fred Fisher
+He joined the ICOC as the ALS patient advocate in June 2021 and served in many roles, including co‑chair of the Standards Working Group and member … Continue reading Remembering CIRM board member and ALS patient advocate Fred Fisher

-Celebrating 20 Years of Progress: CIRM’s 2024 Annual Report is Now Available
+Celebrating 20 Years of Progress: CIRM’s 2024 Annual Report

 This year marks an important milestone for the California Institute for Regenerative Medicine (CIRM)—20 years of accelerating innovation in regenerative medicine.
 To celebrate this achievement, we are excited to release the 2024 Annual Report, “Our Journey Forward: How CIRM Catalyzes Regenerative Medicine Today and Beyond.”
-For two decades, CIRM has played a pivotal role in … Continue reading Celebrating 20 Years of Progress: CIRM’s 2024 Annual Report is Now Available
+For two decades, CIRM has played a pivotal role in … Continue reading Celebrating 20 Years of Progress: CIRM’s 2024 Annual Report

 CIRM Welcomes New Board Members